-Upon confirmation, the relevant ADR(s) will be notified of your authorisation withdrawal and all data sharing with such ADR(s) will stop immediately.
-It may be advisable to contact your ADR to confirm the impact to your receipt of products or services from the ADR which may arise from stopping to share your data.
+Upon confirmation, the relevant third party will be notified of your authorisation withdrawal and all data sharing with such will stop immediately.
+It may be advisable to contact your ADR(s) to confirm the impact to your receipt of products or services from the ADR(s) which may arise from stopping to share your data.

 Request to access copies of, and correction of your CDR Data

-You have the right to request access to copies of your CDR Data and to correct it if you think it is inaccurate, out of date, incomplete or misleading.
+You have the right to request HSBC to correct your CDR data if you think it is inaccurate, out of date, incomplete or misleading.
 We may be unable to provide you with access to, or correct, certain CDR Data.
 If so, we'll explain why not, unless it is not lawful to tell you.
 If we are unable to correct the CDR Data, we will also tell you and provide reasons, unless it is not lawful to do so.
 You can also ask us to explain our policies and practices as they apply to the management of CDR Data.

 A request to access and correct your CDR Data can be made by contacting us through any of the following: